Gaza City: Power grid

 In 2002 Gaza began operating its own power plant which was built by Enron.
-However, the power plant was bombed and destroyed by the Israeli Defense Forces in 2006.
+However, the power plant was bombed and destroyed by the Israel Defense Forces in 2006.
 Prior to the power plant's destruction Israel provided additional electricity to Gaza through the Israel Electric Corporation.
 The plant was partially rebuilt by December 2007, and Israeli electricity continues to be sold to Gaza.

 Solid waste management

-Solid waste management is one of key compelling issues facing Gazans today.
+Solid waste management is one of the key compelling issues facing Gazans today.
 These challenges are attributed to several factors; the lack of investment in environmental systems, less attention was given to environmental projects, and the absence of law enforcement and the tendency towards crisis management.
 One of the main aspects of this problem is the huge quantities of rubble and debris generated as a result of Israeli bombardments.

 For instance, the scale of damage resulting from Operation Protective Edge was unprecedented.
 All governorates in the Gaza Strip witnessed extensive aerial bombardment, naval shelling and artillery fire, resulting in a considerable amount of rubble.
 According to recent statistics, more than 2 million tonnes of debris was generated.
 Approximately 10,000 houses were leveled to the ground including two 13-story residential buildings.
 A tremendous amount of debris remains scattered in Gaza.
 Serious efforts and a high budget are required to handle this challenge.
 More importantly, and based on a UNEP study after the 2008 war, the debris is highly likely to be contaminated with PAHs and probably with polychlorinated biphenyls (PCBs), dioxins, and furan compounds.
 In January 2024, the Israeli army destroyed Gaza City’s main reservoirs, Al-Balad and Al-Rimal.